XCR-Bench: Benchmarking Cross-Cultural Reasoning in LLMs via Culture-Specific Items and Hall's Triad: XCR-Bench 180,0,50 0,0,180 Corpus

 \subsection{Dataset Analysis}

-The \texttt{XCR-Bench} corpus comprises $4{,}136$ parallel sentences spanning $4$ distinct cultures and $2$ regional variants.
+The \textsc{XCR-Bench} corpus comprises $4{,}136$ parallel sentences spanning $4$ distinct cultures and $2$ regional variants.
 It contains $1{,}098$ unique Culture-Specific Items (CSIs), distributed across $7$ CSI categories.
-Table~\ref{tab:xcrbench_comparison} situates \texttt{XCR-Bench} in relation to existing datasets for culture-aware benchmarking.
+Table~\ref{tab:xcrbench_comparison} situates \textsc{XCR-Bench} in relation to existing datasets for culture-aware benchmarking.
 Most prior datasets in this area primarily provide translation pairs, with CAMT \citep{yao2024benchmarking} being the closest in scope, as it includes cross-cultural CSI pairs for a subset of its data.
-In contrast, \texttt{XCR-Bench} supports both reasoning-oriented and culturally aware adaptation evaluations by offering paired \textit{intra-lingual} and \textit{inter-lingual} annotations.
-Notably, \texttt{XCR-Bench} is the first dataset to provide extensive annotations aligned with Hall's triadic model of culture, with explicit emphasis on the \textit{Semi-visible} and \textit{Invisible} layers that encode beliefs, values, and social norms.
-Combined with our three task formulations, this design enables the evaluation of cultural reasoning as a cognitive process involving evidence-based judgment over culturally situated knowledge, rather than translation-focused competence alone.
-Detailed properties of our dataset are provided in Appendix~\ref{appendix:dataset_properties}.
+In contrast, \textsc{XCR-Bench} supports both reasoning-oriented and culturally aware adaptation evaluations by offering paired \textit{intra-lingual} and \textit{inter-lingual} annotations.
+Notably, \textsc{XCR-Bench} is the first dataset aligned with Hall's triad of culture, with explicit emphasis on the \textit{Semi-visible} and \textit{Invisible} layers, enabling evaluation of cultural reasoning beyond translation-focused competence.